Starting a New Blog? Read this First!

 Other blogs haven’t.
 I can already spot patterns and issues.
 Read on to find out about it!

-Just Another “How to Start a Blog” Affiliate-Scheme?
+Just another “How to Start a Blog” affiliate-scheme?
 Nope!

 First off a word of caution.
 There are lots of “how to start a blog” guides out there.
-Their purpose is mainly to make money off affiliate commissions.

 They will take you through the very basics of setting up WordPress and most importantly a hosting package they recommend, usually Bluehost.

-Why do most guides recommend Bluehost?
 Bluehost is paying the highest affiliate commissions.
 It’s up to $130 per sale.

 By pushing Bluehost you can make literally millions with such step by step “tutorials”.
-I have worked for a site that made money that way so I know.

 Those guides will usually not tell how the art of blogging really works and what to expect once you have set up the software and paid the hosting.

-This is NOT another sneaky guide like this.
-It’s not just another affiliate-scheme like this.
 I’m too ethical to make money that way.
 This is the real deal.
 It’s about actual blogging and how it works or doesn’t.

 On a side note: Bluehost is fine although many complain about their customer service.
-They have a whopping 51% of 1 star reviews on Trustpilot:

 You can get a WordPress blog and hosting plan cheaper and better elsewhere though.
-Make sure to compare offers first.

-Past Success with Blogs I Established
+Past success with blogs I established

 It’s not a secret that I’m not as active on SEO 2.0 (this blog here) as in the early days anymore.